|

 Rest home, nursing home, hospital, school, church, government building, etc.

-Improved mixed use (residential/Commercial)
+Miscellaneous: Improved mixed use (Residential/Commercial)

 Golf courses/recreational facilities